10 ways to cut London hotel costs this week

 Action 1: Check bank holidays

 Check bank holidays first, because they can change demand patterns for specific nights.
-As stated by UK Government (Accessed Jan 2026), Good Friday in England and Wales is on 3 April 2026, and bank holiday dates are shown separately by nation.
+The UK government bank holiday calendar is the cleanest first check.
 UK bank holidays 2026

 Action 2: Check major events

 Flag major events that can pack central areas and absorb rooms.
-As stated by Visit London (Accessed Jan 2026), Notting Hill Carnival usually takes place on the last weekend of August, including the summer bank holiday Monday, and more than 1 million people may attend over the weekend.
+Visit London notes that Notting Hill Carnival usually takes place on the last weekend of August, including the summer bank holiday Monday, and that more than 1 million people may attend over the weekend.
 Notting Hill Carnival crowds

 Action 3: Shift dates by 1 day both ways

-Shift your week by 1 day in both directions and re-price the same stay length.
-As stated by VisitEngland (Feb 2025), weekend occupancy was 63% while weekday occupancy was 66% in January 2025, which supports testing different date shapes instead of assuming the same pattern every week.
+Shift your week by one day in both directions and re-price the same stay length.
+VisitEngland reported January 2025 weekend occupancy at 63% and weekday occupancy at 66%, which supports testing different date shapes instead of assuming every week behaves the same way.
 Weekend vs weekday occupancy

-- Run "1 day earlier" and "1 day later" before deciding.
+• Run one day earlier and one day later before deciding.

 Action 4: Use Flexible Fit as a method